duncanbradley/thesis/reproducibility.md

 ## FAIR

 FAIR principles are designed to help machines locate and reuse data.
-Effective data management facilitates advances in knowledge.
 Findable, Accessible, Interoperable, and Reusable.
 FAIR principles are also relevant to other computational tools, including those used for analysis of data.
+Effective data management facilitates advances in knowledge.
 Machine readability is important for using the ever-increasing proliferation of data (Wilkinson et al., 2016).

 *Jiménez et al., 2017* - Original context for FAIR was data, whereas Open Source Software is concerned with software, but they have many similarities (see also Lamprecht et al., 2020).

-*Jiménez et al., 2017* - Open Source Software does not place limits on who may examine, adapt and extend the underlying code.
+*Jiménez et al., 2017* - Open Source Software is software that does not place limits on who may examine, adapt and extend the underlying code.
 Therefore, it provides many opportunities for bettering the use of software for research.
-Exposing work through public sharing can engender trust, promote collaboration, build upon existing work.
-Licences provide clear statement for third parties, ensuring that use is appropriate and contributes to longevity.

-*White et al. 2013* - Lenient licences avoid unneccessary restrictions.

-*Nüst et al., 2017* - Sharing is not sufficient becuase what is shared must be comprehensible.

-*Chen et al., 2019* - suggests moving simply beyond notions openness and transparent, and the importance of whether such resources are usable.
-This does involve preserving a workflow, licensing, using established repositories.
-Suitable approach to reproducibility considers the data, analysis, and other characteristcis of the research project.

-*Klein et al. (2018)* - Stimuli and other materials e.g. experimental scripts should be shared.

-*Smith et al., 2016* - citations of software should be considered equally important as citations of research.
-The authors should be credited, versions and variants should be named, and associated resources should be easily accessible.
-Methods for identifying citations should be persistent and unique to the software.

-*Klein et al. (2018)* - Independent providers are the best choices for repositories, in particular OSF for its range of features.

-*White et al. 2013* - Use non-proprietary file types to facilitate re-use.

-## Sharing Code

-**Including in a manscript a textual description of an analysis conducted presents an incomplete and vague acount of this process (Piccolo and Frampton, 2016).
-Researchers must share code in order to detail the journey from the original dataset to inferential statistics (Klein et al., 2018), otherwise their software is a ‘black box’ (Morin et al., 2012).
-Initially, the possibility of issues or inconsistencies arising from computer code was overlooked (Plesser, 2018).
-However, it is now widely recognised that a computational analysis pipeline presents many opportunities for error.
-Making code openly available permits *independent* reproduction of all computational processes (Stodden et al., 2016).
-Each stage of processing must be included (Sandve et al., 2013) and any files *produced* using the analytical pipeline should be expendable, since it should be trivial to reproduce them using the code supplied (Marwick et al., 2018).**

-## Documenting Code

-*Stodden et al. 2013* - irreproducible computational working practices are akin to poor record keeping.
-The expectations around documentation of software do not match the care required for other aspects of research.
-The typical researcher’s documentation of software is inconsistent with their attention to detail in other aspects of research.

 ## The Best is the Enemy of the Good